-The University recognizes the right of workers to be informed about hazards in the workplace, to be provided with appropriate training, to be consulted and have input, and the right to refuse unsafe work where there is an immediate danger to their health and safety or health and safety of others in accordance with the Occupational Health and Safety Act.
+The University recognizes the right of workers to be informed about hazards in the workplace, to be provided with appropriate training, to be consulted and have input, and the right to refuse unsafe work in accordance with the Occupational Health and Safety Statute Law Amendment Act 2011, c.11, ss.1-18.
+Enacted June 1, 2011, where there is an immediate danger to their health and safety or the health and safety of others.

 The University will provide the Union with all copies of Workplace and Safety Insurance Board's (WSIB) Form 7 Employer's Report of Injury/Illness for members injured on the job.
-The University shall notify the Union and the Joint Health and Safety Committee of all Health and Safety testing and assessments and provide reports of findings.
-Further, the University will provide the Union with the results of a report respecting health and safety that has been provided to the JHSC pursuant to OHSA.
+The University shall notify the Union of all Health and Safety testing and provide reports of findings.